What Are Meta Tags & How to Write SEO-Friendly Meta Tag Content

 Note:

-If you don’t write one, Google will generate it automatically from page content—which might not be engaging.
+If you don’t write a meta description, Google will automatically generate one from your page content—which may not be as engaging or relevant.

 3. Meta Robots Tag